blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - Write some basic docs.
 (WIP)
 - IdGenerator is a bit over-engineered, simplify it e.g. there's probably no need for it be a singleton with its own collision prevention, it's not going to be realistic to call the same instance twice in one microsecond.
+- Persist() with null uuid?

 ## Features

+- Provides a DynamoDB implementation for `StoredEventRepository` and `SnapshotRepository`.
 - Complete compatibility with the Spatie Eloquent implementations.
 - Support for [strongly consistent reads](#read-consistency) (with caveats).
 - Unlimited [snapshot](#snapshots) size.